How is data collected?

 If you have attended a hospital Emergency Department with injuries related to self-harm, your data may have been collected and recorded by the Registry.

-If it is noted that a patient did not wish for their data to be extracted from their hospital record, then the patient’s wish will be respected, and their data will not be recorded in the Registry.
+If it is noted that a patient does not wish for their data to be collected from their hospital record, then the patient’s wish will be respected, and their data will not be recorded in the Registry.

 Data protection rights